rwndy/course-web-fullstack/chapter-6/part-30/README.md

 # React Native

-React Native is one of the most popular mobile app development library to build Android or iOS app.
+React Native (RN) is one of the most popular mobile app development library to build Android or iOS app.

 It lets you build mobile apps using only JavaScript.
 It uses the same design as React, letting you compose a rich mobile UI from declarative components.